• Skip to primary navigation

 2. Open the Finder on your Mac.
 If you are using Windows computer, open iTunes (If it is already open, close iTunes and open it again).

-3. Next, follow the steps below as applicable for the model of your iPhone.
+3. Next, follow the steps to manually put iPhone into Recovery Mode; based on the model of your device.

 iPhone 8 and later: Press and release Volume UP button > Press and release Volume Down button > After this, press and hold the Side button (Power Button), until you see the black recovery mode screen.